Some notes on measuring your settings

 Jib foot and the mainsail foot are measured from deepest part of sail to the side of the boom.
 Jib leech twist is measured from the topping lift wire.

 Jib boom angle is measured from the centre of the mast to the inside of the boom.
 Golden rule is the A rig should be just inside the shroud, B rig centred on the shroud and C rig pointing outside the shroud.

 Mast ram is measured from the 1st sheet loop.

-Measure the main boom angle form the centre of the post to the side of the boom
+Measure the main boom angle from the centre of the post to the side of the boom

-Lastly and there is probably some debate on this in some circles measure your rig tension.
+Lastly and there is probably some debate on this in some circles, measure your rig tension.
 I bought a rig tension device recently and was amazed to see the impact of one turn of a bottle screw on the rig tension.
 Of course once you have it right, put locking nuts on the thread into the bottle screws and you will achieve the same tension when you rig the boat.
-It is only worth checking again from time to time in case the wires stretch or the boat slow for some reason.
+It is only worth checking again from time to time in case the wires stretch or the boat appears to slow.